rmcelreath/stat_rethinking_2020/README.md

 When: Wednesdays 3-4PM CET, starting 2 December 2020 (see full calendar at bottom).
 A Zoom link will be given to enrolled students.

+Registration: Please sign up via <[EventBright](https://www.eventbrite.co.uk/e/statistical-rethinking-course-winter-20202021-tickets-126062047979)>.
+I've also set aside 100 audit tickets at the same link, for people who want to participate, but who don't need graded work and course credit.
+Apologies for using an external service, but it will make distributing the access information and course materials easier for all of us.

 # Book

 We'll use the 2nd edition of my book, Statistical Rethinking.
 I'll provide a PDF of the book to enrolled students.

 # Lectures

-The full lecture video playlist is here: <[Statistical Rethinking 2019](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI)>.
+The full lecture video playlist is here: <YouTube:[Statistical Rethinking 2019](https://www.youtube.com/playlist?list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI)>.
 Links to individual lectures, slides and videos are in the calendar at the very bottom.

 # Code examples